 Institution and procedure building:

 Procedures and standards that promote integrity and punish corruption need to be built up within security institutions.
 Achieving this includes security personnel identifying and prioritising their corruption risks, along with developing context specific plans that account for political challenges.
-Codes of conduct, procurement and career advancement processes, and legislation for whistleblowers need to be backed up with training, particularly amongst senior leadership, and oversight on their implementation.
+Codes of conduct, procurement and career advancement processes, and legislation for whistleblowers need to be backed up with training and understand things like California Whistleblower Law, particularly amongst senior leadership, and oversight on their implementation.

 Accountability for the use of state resources is crucial for combating corruption.
 The defence and security sectors pose two critical hurdles for accountability: 1) sensitive information; and 2) technical complexity.
 There will always be a need for some level of secrecy within the security sector, but tactics such as labeling budgets as ‘state secrets’ demonstrate how this need can be easily abused.
 A healthy balance between secrecy and disclosure needs to be struck with civilians weighing in on the decision.
 Those responsible for oversight also need to understand what they are examining, which may call for expert advice.
 Finally, effective oversight institutions need to be established and maintained such as anti-corruption bodies, which without support get targeted for budget cuts.